-As the HST orbit precesses and the Earth rotates, the southern part of the HST orbit intersects the SAA for seven to nine orbits in a row (so-called "SAA-impacted" orbits).
+As the HST orbit precesses and the Earth rotates, the southern part of the HST orbit intersects the SAA each day for seven to nine orbits in a row (so-called "SAA-impacted" orbits).
 These SAA-impacted orbits are followed by five to six orbits (eight to ten hours) without SAA intersections.
 During SAA orbit intersections, HST observing activities must be halted for approximately 20 to 25 minutes, except for the previously mentioned WFC3 observations.
+This cycle of SAA-impacted orbits and SAA-free orbits lasts approximately 24 hours, so is repeated every day.
+It affects all observations, including CVZ observations.